Battle of Tulagi and Gavutu–Tanambogo: Background

 On 7 December 1941, the Japanese attacked the U.S. Pacific fleet at Pearl Harbor, Hawaii, initiating a state of war between the two nations.
 The attack crippled much of the U.S. battleship fleet.
 The initial goals of Japanese leaders in the war were to neutralize the U.S. fleet, seize possessions rich in natural resources, and establish strategic military bases to defend Japan's empire in Asia and the Pacific.
 In support of these goals, Japanese forces attacked and took control of the Philippines, Thailand, Malaya, Singapore, the Dutch East Indies, Wake Island, Gilbert Islands, New Britain, and Guam.

 Two attempts by the Japanese to extend their defensive perimeter in the south and central Pacific were thwarted in the battles of Coral Sea (May 1942) and Midway (June).
 These two strategic victories for the Allies provided them with an opportunity to take the initiative and launch an offensive against the Japanese somewhere in the Pacific.
 The Allies chose the Solomon Islands, specifically the southern Solomon Islands of Guadalcanal, Tulagi, and Florida as the location for their first offensive.

 As part of an operation that resulted in the Coral Sea battle, the Japanese Navy sent troops to occupy Tulagi and nearby islands in the southern Solomons.
-These troops—mainly members of the 3rd Kure Special Naval Landing Force—occupied Tulagi on 3 May and constructed a seaplane, ship refueling, and communications base on Tulagi and the nearby islands of Gavutu, Tanambogo and Florida, all of which were soon operational.
+These troops—mainly members of the Kure 3rd Special Naval Landing Force (SNLF)—occupied Tulagi on 3 May and constructed a seaplane, ship refueling, and communications base on Tulagi and the nearby islands of Gavutu, Tanambogo and Florida, all of which were soon operational.
+The bulk of the Kure 3rd SNLF departed Tulagi later in May, leaving a company of men under Special Duty Lt.(jg) Kakichi Yoshimoto behind for garrison duties.
+On 1 July these remnants of the Kure 3rd SNLF and another company from the 81st Guard Unit were reorganized to form the new 84th Guard Unit.
+Their newly appointed commander Masaaki Suzuki and 150 men of his men were headquartered on Tulagi, with 50 more stationed on Gavutu, and 200 detached on Guadalcanal.
 Aware of the Japanese efforts on Tulagi, the Allies' concern increased in early July when the Japanese Navy began constructing a large airfield near Lunga Point on nearby Guadalcanal.
 By August, the Japanese had about 900 troops on Tulagi and nearby islands, and 2,800 personnel (many of whom were Korean and Japanese construction specialists and laborers) on Guadalcanal.
 The airfield—when complete—would protect Japan's major base at Rabaul, threaten Allied supply and communication lines, and establish a staging area for the planned future offensives against Fiji, New Caledonia, and Samoa.